 Heads of Laboratories

 Bacterial pathogens that have coevolved with their hosts display remarkably sophisticated adaptations, often engaging their hosts in intricate biochemical cross talk.
-Using techniques from biochemistry, microbial cell biology and x-ray crystallography, Dr. Stebbins’s laboratory examines the targeting of host machineries by these bacterial virulence factors and studies their translocation apparatus, with the eventual goal of using this knowledge to design novel antibiotics.
+Using techniques from biochemistry, microbial cell biology, and x-ray crystallography, Dr. Stebbins’s laboratory studies how bacterial virulence factors target hosts, and how they secrete proteins into the host cell, with the eventual goal of designing novel antibiotics.

 Dr. Stebbins’s laboratory is examining effector biochemical and pathogenic activity via structural biology and structure-based mutagenesis in combination with in vitro and in vivo assays.
 Their ultimate goal is to synthesize a mechanistic understanding of the pathogen’s host-cell invasion process.
-Since the process is a central event in several pathogenic organisms and an example of subtle and sophisticated biochemical cross talk between host and pathogen, it represents an ideal field of study for infectious disease and structural biology.
+Because of the subtle and sophisticated biochemical cross talk between host and pathogen, it represents an ideal field of study for infectious disease and structural biology.

 Another effort in the lab is the structural characterization of the type III secretion apparatus used by many bacteria.
-Type III secretion systems translocate bacterial proteins directly into the host-cell cytosol, are composed of more than 20 proteins and are closely related to the flagellar assembly apparatus.
+Composed of more than 20 proteins, type III secretion systems translocate bacterial proteins directly into the host-cell cytosol, and are closely related to the flagellar assembly apparatus.
 Although the basic components of these incredibly complex systems have been identified, the actual mechanisms of protein secretion are poorly understood.

 Bacteria are constantly evolving and exchanging mechanisms to resist antibiotics, so there is a great need for novel pharmacological interventions in bacterial infection.
 Dr. Stebbins’s lab is interested in using information gleaned from experiments to design a novel class of antimicrobial agents that specifically target bacterial virulence mechanisms.

-Dr. Stebbins has solved the structures of numerous medically relevant proteins, including the cancer-related Von Hippel-Lindau tumor suppressor, the oncogenic chaperone Hsp90 and a growing number of bacterial toxins.
-His research led to the first structural renderings of cytolethal distending toxin (a widespread genotoxin found in a number of disease-causing bacteria), AvrPtoB (a bacterial mimic of host E3 ubiquitin ligases) and YpkA (a critical virulence factor from the plague pathogen) and the first structural information of the virulence factor CagA of Helicobacter pylori.
-The structures he has identified can be used to determine how the pathogenic molecules might be most vulnerable to deactivation and are therefore effective targets for drug therapy.
+Dr. Stebbins has solved the structures of numerous medically relevant proteins, including the cancer-related Von Hippel-Lindau tumor suppressor, the oncogenic chaperone Hsp90, and a growing number of bacterial toxins.
+His research led to the first structural renderings of cytolethal distending toxin (a widespread genotoxin found in a number of disease-causing bacteria), AvrPtoB (a bacterial mimic of host E3 ubiquitin ligases) and YpkA (a critical virulence factor from the plague pathogen), and the first structural information of the virulence factor CagA of Helicobacter pylori.
+The structures he has identified can be used to determine how the pathogenic molecules might be deactivated and are therefore effective targets for drug therapy.